one person handing a basket of vegetables to another person

 Historical Analysis

-We investigated the historical impacts of the 1969 White House Conference on Food, Nutrition, and Health played on five broad domains: the social scene, the food environment, the relationship between nutrition and health, the use and availability of public health data, and the overall impact on the conference had on policy initiatives over the latter half of the 20th century.
-While the first portion of our paper explores the notable cultural events that sparked interest in the conference, the latter half of the publication details what progress has been made in the past 50 years as well as an outline for what steps are still to be taken to address inequities in food, nutrition, and health.
+We investigated the historical impacts of the 1969 White House Conference on Food, Nutrition, and Health on five broad domains: the social scene, the food environment, the relationship between nutrition and health, the use and availability of public health data, and the overall impact on the conference had on policy initiatives over the latter half of the 20th century.
+While the first portion of our paper explores the notable cultural events that sparked interest in the conference, the latter half of the publication details what progress has been made in the past 50 years as well as an outline of what steps are still to be taken to address inequities in food, nutrition, and health.
 For example, we detail how key players in the field of nutrition helped to develop federal legislation and programs that helped to alleviate hunger and malnutrition, improve consumers’ nutrition knowledge through education and labeling, and monitor the nutritional status of the U.S. population for more than 50 years.
 These policies play a major role in shaping the way we eat today.

 Computational Text Analysis